 CV: First, I did not want to do the same job as my mother!
 I wanted a career in fashion.
 However, I’ve always loved fragrances.
 I liked the idea of having my own special scent.
 The perfumes I wore were always quite different from the ones my friends had.
 One day when I was on a shopping spree with my mom, the idea to create the perfumery of our dreams was born.
 We already had in mind the brands that we liked but were really difficult to find.
 Honestly, I had more the idea of having fun with my mother than to start a business.

 Once 7 by Evody.
-Photo: Evody.
+Photo courtesy of Evody.

 SC: But you were serious enough to transform this idea into action.